Freshwater Programme: Conserving freshwater fish and ecosystems

-The freshwater programme addresses an urgent but largely unrecognised conservation crisis.
-As industrial water use has risen and human development pressures intensified, freshwater habitats have been pushed further and further away from the natural conditions in which species evolved.
-This has had dramatic implications for their survival.
-Since 1970 the abundance of freshwater species has declined by 81%, and 28% of critically endangered species are now found in freshwater environments.
+The freshwater programme addresses an urgent but largely unrecognised conservation crisis in freshwater ecosystems.
+As industrial water use has risen, and human development pressures intensified, freshwater habitats have been pushed further and further away from the natural conditions in which species evolved.
+This has had dramatic implications for the survival of freshwater fish and other species.
+According to the Living Planet Report, between 1970 and 2012, from a sample of 3,324 populations of 881 species across the globe, the abundance of freshwater species has declined by 81%, and one third of these are now assessed to be endangered species at risk of extinction.